h3cx/RustyMine/README.md

 I am not accepting pull requests at this time.
 If you believe you can provide meaningful help, feel free to reach out directly:
 **h3cx@h3cx.dev**

+## Use of AI
+In the scope of this project AI is currently only being used to standardize command line output with the `info!, warn!, error!` and `debug!` macros from tracing.

 ## License
 [PolyForm Noncommercial License 1.0.0](LICENSE)